 Deferred inflows of resources represent an acquisition of net position that applies to a future period(s) and will not be recognized as an inflow of resources (revenue) until that time.

-Deferred inflows consist of unrecognized items not yet charged to pension and OPEB expense.
+Deferred inflows of resources in the Statements of Net Position consist of unrecognized items related to pension, OPEB, and leases.